Language policy in Ukraine: Reactions

 On 26 April 2019, Hungarian Foreign Minister Péter Szijjártó said the law was "unacceptable" and "part of Poroshenko's anti-Hungarian policy".

 On 30 April 2019, the European Commission said it would study and give its assessment to the law.
 On 22 May 2019, the Chair of the Monitoring Committee of the Parliamentary Assembly of the Council of Europe asked the Venice Commission to analyze the law.
 On 1 June 2019, OHCHR expressed concern about the absence of special legislation regulating the use of minority languages in Ukraine and criticised the distinction between minorities speaking an official EU language and other national minorities.

-In December 2019 the Venice Commission said that several provisions of the law failed to strike a fair balance between promoting the Ukrainian language and safeguarding minorities' linguistic rights.
+In December 2019, the Venice Commission said that several provisions of the law failed to strike a fair balance between promoting the Ukrainian language and safeguarding minorities' linguistic rights.

-In May 2019 the Kyiv's District Administrative Court dismissed an NGO's application to prohibit Verkhovna Rada President Andriy Parubiy from signing and publishing the law.
+In May 2019, the Kyiv District Administrative Court dismissed an NGO's application to prohibit Verkhovna Rada President Andriy Parubiy from signing and publishing the law.

-Russia asked the President of the UN Security Council to convene a meeting over the adoption by Ukraine's parliament of the law.
+Russia asked the president of the UN Security Council to convene a meeting over the adoption by Ukraine's parliament of the law.

-In January 2022 Human Rights Watch expressed concerns about protection for minority languages.
+In January 2022, Human Rights Watch expressed concerns about protection for minority languages.

-2022 Restriction on Russian books and music
+2022 restriction on Russian books and music

-On 19 June 2022 the Ukrainian parliament passed two laws which place severe restrictions on Russian books and music.
+On 19 June 2022, the Ukrainian parliament passed two laws which place severe restrictions on Russian books and music.
 One law prohibits Russian citizens from printing books unless they renounce their Russian passport and take Ukrainian citizenship.
-The law also prohibits the import of books printed in Russia, Belarus and the occupied Ukrainian territories, and requires a special authorisation for the import of Russian books from other countries.
-The other law bans the playing of music by post-Soviet era artists in the media and public transport and increases the quotas of Ukrainian speech and music contents in TV and radio broadcasts.
+The law also prohibits the import of books printed in Russia, Belarus, and the occupied Ukrainian territories, and requires a special authorisation for the import of Russian books from other countries.
+The other law bans the playing of music by post-Soviet era artists in the media and public transport and increases the quotas of Ukrainian speech and music contents in television and radio broadcasts.

-On 7 July President Zelenskyy signed the law restricting the public performance of Russian music on television and radio, and on 7 October the law entered into force.
-The law allows the playing of post-Soviet Russian music if the musician is included in a "white list" of artists who have publicly condemned Russian aggression against Ukraine.
-The Security Service of Ukraine is competent to decide on inclusion and exclusion from the list.
+On 7 July, President Volodymyr Zelenskyy signed the law restricting the public performance of Russian music on television and radio, and on 7 October, the law entered into force.
+The law allows the playing of post-Soviet Russian music if the musician is included in a "white list" of artists who have publicly condemned the Russian invasion of Ukraine.
+The Security Service of Ukraine decides on inclusion and exclusion from the list.

+2023 Kyiv language ban

+On 13 July 2023, the Kyiv City Council prohibited the usage of "Russian language cultural product" in the city of Kyiv.
+This includes performance of all Russian language product including books, music, and films, in public.